dotnet/docs/docs/framework/unmanaged-api/profiling/corprof-e-unsupported-call-sequence-hresult.md

 ms.author: "mairaw"
 ---
 # CORPROF_E_UNSUPPORTED_CALL_SEQUENCE HRESULT
 The CORPROF_E_UNSUPPORTED_CALL_SEQUENCE HRESULT was introduced in the .NET Framework version 2.0.
-The [!INCLUDE[net_v40_long](../../../../includes/net-v40-long-md.md)] returns this HRESULT in two scenarios:
+The .NET Framework 4 returns this HRESULT in two scenarios:

 - When a hijacking profiler forcibly resets a thread's register context at an arbitrary time so that the thread tries to access structures that are in an inconsistent state.